lauras521/kickstarter_analysis/README.md

 # Kickstarting with Excel
 ## Overview of Project
 ### Purpose
+Louise wants to fund a play *Fever* via kickstarter.
+The play has a $10,000+ budget.
+Analysis of previous kickstarter campaigns was completed to determine factors in a successful kickstarter.
 Louise's play, *Fever* came close to its fundraising goal quickly.
 She now wants to understand how different Kickstarter campaigns faired in relation to their launch dates and their funding goals.
-Reviewing data for different theater Kickstarter outcomes based on launch date and Kickstarter outcomes based on goal will help Louise see her Kickstarter fate.
+We will review data for different theater Kickstarter outcomes based on launch date and Kickstarter outcomes based on goal to see if we can help Louise see her Kickstarter fate.
 ## Analysis and Challenges
 ### Analysis of Outcomes Based on Launch Date
 Below outlines the process taken to complete the analysis of outcomes based on launch date.